ocuil/elastic-docker-lab/README.md

 # Elastic 7.2 Docker Lab
 Elastic 7.2 with Zookeeper, Kafka and Monitoring cluster

 This repo let you deploy a little lab of a fully functionally cluster of elastic with kafka I use that to fast deploy a little poc of a functionality or for a demo purpose

 - - -

-Please check the ip addressing and passwords (by default elastic/elastic)
+Please check the ip addressing and passwords (by default elastic/elastic) and regenerate your own .p12 certificates https://www.elastic.co/guide/en/elasticsearch/reference/current/certgen.html

 After deploy...
 ```bash